Flangvik/UAC-D-E-Rubber-Ducky/README.md

 It uses a simple 2 stage process

 Stage 1:
-Stage one is the script that is triggered when the ducky is connection to any targeted windows machine.
+Stage one is the script that is triggered when the ducky is connected to any targeted windows machine.
 It will execute an powerful one-liner inside the "run" dialog of the system.
 The one liner is a simple powershell script, that when executes instantly hides then powershell windows and runs it the background.
 The powershell script downloads and execute our stage 2 .vbs payload in the %temp% directory